Pelosi announces full speed ahead with articles of impeachment against Trump

 “But Pelosi’s press conference seemed to indicate we’re moving straight to articles of impeachment.
 Judiciary has jurisdiction over articles of impeachment, but does the chairman even know what’s going on?”

-Pelosi, who is holding her weekly press conference later Thursday morning, has been seeking input from members of the House Democratic caucus about how they should move forward with the impeachment inquiry.
-The speaker earlier this week stopped short of announcing that the House intends to bring articles of impeachment against the president.
+The speaker, who has been seeking input from members of the House Democratic caucus about how they should move forward with the impeachment inquiry, had earlier this week stopped short of announcing that the House intended to bring articles of impeachment against the president.

 Pelosi held a closed-door caucus meeting with Democrats on Wednesday morning in which staffers were not allowed inside and lawmakers were forced to check their phones at the doors.
 House Intelligence Committee Chairman Adam Schiff, D-Calif., received a standing ovation inside the meeting for the work that he did in his committee to conduct the initial impeachment investigation, which included 17 closed-door interviews with key witnesses with 12 of them testifying in public before the Thanksgiving break.

-Congress is scheduled to be in session until right before the week of Christmas and Democrats are facing pressure to wrap up their end of the impeachment process before the end of the year, possibly with a floor vote of the House on whether Trump should be impeached.
-If the House impeaches the president, the process then moves to the Senate where it's expected to hold a trial early next year.
+Congress is scheduled to be in session until right before the week of Christmas, and Democrats are facing pressure to wrap up their end of the impeachment process before the end of the year, possibly with a floor vote of the House on whether Trump should be impeached.
+If the House impeaches the president, the process then moves to the Senate, which is expected to hold a trial early next year.